Tal-Dor/OrionUO-docs/src/client/options-display.md

 1) Game Window size options.

-2) Lock game window resizing - Button for window resizing will be blocked (button is changed to the lock sign).
+2) `Lock game window resizing` Button for window resizing will be blocked (button is changed to the lock sign).